We had a beautiful wedding on February 23, 2019.

 Your wedding will be perfect, because you’re marrying your best friend.
 For the things that don’t go to plan, accept that these are the flaws that give your day its personality, and love it all the more for it.

 Stay laid-back about your wedding.
 What happens, happens.
-As long as you’re married by the end of it and everyone has a smile on your face, who cares about the rest.
+As long as you’re married by the end of it and everyone has a smile on their face, who cares about the rest.